 Identification and Placement of ELLs: The school will survey ALL parents upon initial entry (registration) using the Home Language Survey (HLS).
 If a parent answers "yes" to one or more of the three HLS questions, and/or meets the definition of ELL, they will be advised that the student will need an aural/oral language assessment of English proficiency to determine eligibility and placement in the school's ESOL Program.
-Initial ELL testing will be completed within first twenty days of entry in the school using IDEA Oral Language Proficiency Test I Form G (grades K-5) and the IDEA Oral Language Proficiency Test II Form E (grades 6-12).
+Initial ELL testing will be completed within first twenty days of entry in the school using IDEA Oral Language Proficiency Test I Form G (grades K-5).